grafana/grafana-opentelemetry-starter/README.md

 The Zone can be found when you click on "Details" in the "Grafana" section on grafana.com.

-Use `endpoint` instead of `zone` when using the Grafana OSS stack.
+Use `endpoint` instead of `zone` when using the Grafana Agent.

 ## grafana.otlp.cloud.instanceId

 The Instance ID can be found when you click on "Details" in the "Grafana" section on grafana.com.

-Leave `instanceId` empty when using the Grafana OSS stack.
+Leave `instanceId` empty when using the Grafana Agent.

 ## grafana.otlp.cloud.apiKey

 Create an API key under "Security" / "API Keys" (left side navigation tree) on grafana.com.
 The role should be "MetricsPublisher"

-Leave `apiKey` empty when using the Grafana OSS stack.
+Leave `apiKey` empty when using the Grafana Agent.

 ## grafana.otlp.onprem.endpoint